pypa/distlib/docs/overview.rst

 --------------

-The project has reached alpha status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X. No release has yet been made: to work with the project, you need to clone the source repository or download a tarball from it.
+The project has reached alpha status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X. To work with the project, you can `download a release from PyPI
+<https://pypi.python.org/pypi/distlib/>`_, or clone the source repository or
+download a tarball from it.

 Coverage results are available at: